+These NOAA, Metop and SARAL satellites follow a polar orbit at 850 km altitude: they pass over the North and South poles at each revolution.
+The orbit planes turn around the poles axis at the same speed than the Earth around the Sun.
+Each satellite sees simultaneously and at all time all the beacons inside a circle of about 5 000 km in diameter.
+With the movement of the satellite, the ground track of this circle forms a band of 5 000 km wide which wrap around the Earth while passing at the North and South poles.

-The Argos system operates in the 401.580-401.690 MHz band, though thousands of platforms (known as platform transmitter terminals), each requiring only few kHz of bandwidth.
+Currently, the Argos system operates in the 401.579-401.690 MHz band, though thousands of platforms (known as platform transmitter terminals), each requiring only few kHz of bandwidth.
 Taking advantage of the nature of the orbits of polar-orbiting satellites, it is possible to accommodate many Argos platforms.
+About 22 000 platforms are in operation.
+Each platform is characterized by an identification number which is unique and depends on its transmission electronics.

+The transmission duration of each message is less than one second.
 The Argos-3 system generation introduces new data collection services offering high data rate (4 800 bit/s) and platform interrogation capability.
+Depending on the bit rate, the values of output power of platform range from -3 dBW up to 7 dBW.

-The platform known as PMT (Platform Messaging Transceiver) is interrogated by satellites using the 460-470 MHz band.
+The platform known as PMT (Platform Messaging Transceiver) is interrogated by satellites using the 460-470 MHz band and is currently performed at 465.9 MHz.

-For the fourth generation of the Argos system (Argos-4), it is expected that the system capacity and the bandwidth will have to be significantly increased.
+For the fourth generation of the Argos system (Argos-4), it is expected that the system capacity and the bandwidth will have to be significantly increased using other frequency bands as shown in Figure 2.3.
+In addition, the new Argos 4 system will implement a downlink within the 464.98775-466.98775 MHz frequency band and a spread spectrum multiple access will be implemented in order not to cause interference to terrestrial users.

 The Brazilian DCS is based on SCD (25 inclination orbit) and CBERS satellites using 401.605-401.665 MHz band for data collection platform reception.
 Due to the compatibility between the Brazilian DCS with the Argos system and complementary orbit satellites, data exchange between both systems has been implemented since 2001.